-# How to Use Rundeck Example Jobs
+# Use Rundeck Example Jobs

 A good way to understand different problem solving approaches in Rundeck is by seeing how they’re implemented.
 The Community Welcome Project (opens new window) has a series of individual example jobs (opens new window) that you can download, import into your Rundeck instance, adapt, and test.
 The example jobs are written to work with the Welcome Projects, but these steps can be used to import into any project.